Weddings

 Marriage in the Parish

 You’ve probably ended up here because you’re thinking about getting married in one of our Churches.
 Congratulations on this big step!
-You may just be looking; you may have loads of questions… so here we go - although this doesn’t cover everything these are some frequently asked questions (if you want to know more, please get in touch with Fr Andrew).
+You may just be looking; you may have loads of questions… so here we go - although this doesn’t cover everything these are some frequently asked questions.

 1. Who can get married in St Mary's?